Le lien vers cette page a été envoyé avec succès aux destinataires.

 Tips can be paid in the following ways:

-- By the employer if he centralizes them (for example in case of payment by credit card)
+- By your employer if he centralizes them (for example in case of payment by credit card).

 Warning

-you have to report any tips you received, even if they are not taxed.
+You have to report the tips you received, even if they are not taxed.
 These tips will be integrated into your reference tax income.

-Business expenses are deducted from wages on your tax return.
+Business expenses are to be deducted from wages on your tax return.

 You can choose between the flat-rate deduction of 10 % and the deduction of actual costs.

-The benefits in kind or money that your employer grants to you are taxable.
+The benefits in kind or money that your employer grants you are taxable.

 Wage savings is, in some cases, taxable and you have to report it.